What type of content do you primarily create?

 - Highlight reels that showcase multiple customer testimonials

-Voice-only audiogram video can be a great way to accommodate customers who may not be comfortable on camera.
+Voice-only audiogram video can be a great way to accommodate customers who may not be comfortable on camera while still creating effective multimedia case studies.

-Unlock most articles on your blog, you’ll need explicit permission from the customer before you can publish.
+Unlike most articles on your blog, you'll need explicit permission from the customer before you can publish your multimedia case study.

 Depending on the company's size and industry that might include approval from its legal team or senior leadership to make sure the brand is reflected well and no sensitive information is shared.